 Yes, please do be careful!
 Nothing new here.
 If your melody reminds you of something, make sure it isn’t too much the same as that something.
 If it is, scrap it or change it!
 Sorry, but that’s the deal!
 Always was.

 Pharrell would probably say, “I was careful.”
 And I’d say, “Yeah you got screwed.
 Sorry.”
-But people are indeed writing wholly unoriginal music all over the place, let me tell you.
+But be that as it may people are indeed writing wholly unoriginal music all over the place, I assure you.

 Can copyright law evolve?
 Maybe.
 Copyright law is intended to serve the greater good.
 The constant evolution of music, and art more generally, is part of that “good.”
 Is not the world better off when Danger Mouse mashes up The Beatles’ “The White Album” with Jay-Z’s “The Black Album” and makes “The Gray Album?”
 We can’t be oblivious to modern music-making, tastes, style, the art, and the techniques that drive and enable it.
 Overprotecting is bad.
 Maybe some evolution is in order.
 Maybe modern music style demands it.